 While many changes publish in a matter of minutes, some larger changes to fields like name, address, and URL may take up to 48 hours to publish.
 Additionally, if you do not have bulk verification, some of these larger changes can trigger a re-verification flag.

 Google periodically adds and changes fields, acceptable values, categories and attributes, so it’s important to review available options for your locations by downloading your existing locations.

-Bulk verification differs from standard verification in that it was created for brands with 10 or more locations.
+Bulk verification in Google My Business differs from standard verification in that it was created for brands with 10 or more locations.
 With bulk verification, you don’t need to manually verify each new location.

 Google’s published eligibility guidelines are fairly simple: you must have 10 or more locations belonging to the same business.
 However, there a few other things you should know before applying for bulk verification:

 - All of the locations for the brand should be loaded to your account.
 Your location statuses can show published or not published.

 - You should not have any duplicate or access-needed locations in your account when requesting bulk verification.